great-expectations/great_expectations/docs/README.md

 ## Other relevant files

-The following are a few details about other files docusaurus uses that you may wish to be familiar with.
+The following are a few details about other files Docusaurus uses that you may wish to be familiar with.

 - `../sidebars.js`: JavaScript that specifies the sidebar/navigation used in docs pages
 - `../src`: non-docs pages live here